GDC 2026 POST-MORTEM

 Bottom line: If you're not in those ecosystems, you're not genuinely AI-native or haven’t pivoted to tools, tech, or apps; it's going to be a hard year to raise capital.

-BEST MOMENT: The Roblox Conversation the Industry Isn't Having
+BEST MOMENT: The Roblox Conversation

 What I saw this week: major publishers running competitive development processes across multiple Roblox studios simultaneously.
 Evaluating who executes their IP best, then selecting partners to build canonical franchise experiences on the platform.
+And investors looking to get a piece of the studios that are scaling.

 This is not a tchotchke strategy.
 We’re seeing IP development for an audience that cannot be reached any other way.
 The developers who started on Roblox may not be a gateway to something else.
 Roblox might just be where they stay.
 That's the part many publishers haven’t fully processed yet.
 A part that many seasoned developers refuse to admit.